Wild Texas History is a digital exhibit of Texas wildlife documents from 1700-2000.

 Created and Edited by Scott Dubois

-The site is maintained by Scott Dubois, a Creative Director and writer living in Austin.
+The site is maintained by Scott Dubois, a writer and travel advisor living in Austin.
 If you love modern Texas wildlife, follow him on Instagram at @atxwildlife.
 If you want to canoe the Zambezi River, he can also help with that.